Vadru93/THPS3-QB-Extension/README.md

 ###BIG CHANGES###

 LevelMod.flt is now deprecated.
 Now you only need d3d8.dll and you should remove all instances of levelmod.flt including copies.
-If game finds flt file in same folder as skate3.exe or data/MILES, it will try to load it and since it's already loaded inside d3d8.dll it will crash
+If game finds flt file in same folder as skate3.exe or data/MILES, it will try to load it and since it's already loaded inside d3d8.dll it will crash.
+Also Skate3.exe is no longer needed, because d3d8.dll is loaded earlier so I change everything in memory instead.

 1. Include Extension.h and add the Levelmod.lib to your project.